Nancy Taman

 Nancy Mohamed Ali Taman (born 15 November 1994; Alexandria, Egypt) is an Egyptian artistic gymnast.
 Taman earned two gold medals in the 2018 Mediterranean Games and the 2019 African Games and won a silver medal in the 2015 African Games.

 Gymnastics career

-Taman started her gymnastics career in 1998 at the age of four, she made her international debut at the Gymnix International competition in 2007 as a member of the Egyptian Gymnastics Federation.
+Taman started her gymnastics career in 1998 at the age of four.
+She made her international debut at the Gymnix International competition in 2007 as a member of the Egyptian Gymnastics Federation.

-In 2011, she was a member of the team that participated in the 2011 World Artistic Gymnastics Championships held in Tokyo, Japan, and was a part of the team who represented Egypt in the 2013 World Artistic Gymnastics Championships held in Antwerp, Belgium, that year, Taman ranked the fifth place in the women's vault and sixth place in the women's individual all-around final in the 2013 Mediterranean Games hosted in Mersin, Turkey.
+Taman was part of the team that participated in the 2011 World Artistic Gymnastics Championships held in Tokyo, Japan, as well as the 2013 World Artistic Gymnastics Championships held in Antwerp, Belgium where she placed fifth in vault.
+She placed sixth in the women's individual all-around final at the 2013 Mediterranean Games hosted in Mersin, Turkey.